 Stand out from the crowd and join The Beijing Center for a Semester or Full Year immersion in the heart of Beijing, China!

-The Beijing Center for Chinese Studies offers quality language studies and coursework, unparalleled immersion opportunities, and excursions throughout the country, you will learn more about China in one week than you have in your entire life!
-You will select a level of Mandarin appropriate to your efficiency, and choose from over 15 courses accredited by Loyola University Chicago that are taught in English by leading scholars from China's outstanding universities and institutes.
+The Beijing Center for Chinese Studies offers quality language studies and coursework, unparalleled immersion opportunities, and excursions throughout the country, where you will learn more about China in one week than you have in your entire life!
+You will select a level of Mandarin appropriate to your efficiency, and choose from over 20 courses through our school of record, the University of International Business and Economics (UIBE), that are taught in English by leading scholars from China's outstanding universities and institutes.
 Each semester you will travel throughout China on a two-week excursion.
 In the Fall, you will follow the ancient route of the Silk Road, history's cultural bridge between East and West, and in the Spring, you will experience China's cultural diversity as you travel throughout country's southeastern province of Yunnan.

 Learning at TBC

-Our students learn that there are no easy analyses for a civilization as complex as China.
-But complicating matters is an exciting adventure when renowned Chinese and international scholars lead you through hidden doors and windows to this magnificent culture.
+Our students will learn that there is no easy analysis for a civilization as complex as China.
+However, complicating matters is an exciting adventure when renowned Chinese and international scholars lead you through hidden doors and windows to this magnificent culture.

-Earn credits toward your degree by choosing from over 50 courses across 13 disciplines.
+Earn credits towards your degree by choosing from over 50 courses across 13 disciplines.
 Our diverse course offerings enable you to focus on your major, as well as explore other interests.

-Every student, no matter whether beginner of fluent, undertakes a study of Chinese.
-Standard Chinese sessions are 1.5 hours and meet 3 days a week whereas Intensive Chinese holds 3 hour sessions 4 times a week.
+Each student, no matter whether beginner of fluent, will undertake a Chinese language course.
+Standard Chinese sessions are 1.5 hours and meet 3 days a week, whereas Intensive Chinese holds 3 hour sessions 4 times a week.
 All language classes are taught by native speakers.
-TBC pairs students with a Chinese university student for language tutoring each week so you can make faster and deeper strides towards learning the language and culture.
+TBC pairs students with a Chinese university student for language tutoring each week so they can make faster and deeper strides towards learning the language and culture.

 Excavating China would be pointless if you never got your hands dirty.
-We think of our excursions-not as tourism-but as a way to ratify and see the figures and facts of China about which you have and will read.
+We think of our excursions - not as tourism - but, as a way to ratify and see the figures and facts of China (about which you have and will continue to do so).
 If our academic courses are the "head" of our program; these excursions are the "heart."
 Your heart will be touched by real people who open their homes to you for an overnight stay.
 You will share meals and they will teach you their dances, while you sing for them.
-You cannot return to your room unchanged.
 While traveling you will teach your classmates through presentations and reports of your own research on the characters, paths, ideas, literature, and economy of China.
+After everything you experience, you cannot return to your room unchanged.
 Except for inexpensive meals, the expense of these trips is included in the program fee.

 Program Type(s):Study Abroad